-You can indent a second line on Google Docs using a hanging indent.
-A hanging indent is also called a second line indent.
-Thus, indenting a second line is the same as creating a hanging indent.
-It indents all the selected text except the first line of the paragraph.
+You can indent a second line of a citation on Google Docs using a hanging indent, otherwise known as the second line indent.
+Anyway, both serve the same purpose — indent all lines of the selected text in a citation or paragraph except the first line.

-There are different ways to indent the second line on Google Docs if you are using a web version.
-You can use the ruler, indent shortcut, or tweak a few settings.
+To indent the second line on Google Docs, you can use the ruler, indent shortcut, or set a specific value for hanging indent.

-However, if you are using an app version of Google Docs, you need to go through the settings.
+However, if you are using an app version of Google Docs, you need to go through Paragraph formatting options.

-So, let’s get right into the article to learn about the different ways you can create a hanging indent on the Web version and mobile phones.
+So, let’s get right into the article to create a hanging indent on the Web version and mobile phones.

 Manually Adjusting the Markers on the Ruler

-Since this method requires markers on the ruler, make sure you have the ruler on display.
+Since this method requires markers on the ruler, make sure you have the ruler on display first.
 If it’s not, click on the “View” menu and select the “Show ruler” option.
 Then, follow the steps below.

 - Select the text you want to indent.

-- Now, drag the Left indent to the right using the ruler.
-For your information, the left indent icon looks like a down arrow, and the first indent looks like a horizontal line.
+- Now, drag the Left indent to the right on the ruler.
+Note that the left indent looks like a down arrow icon, and the first indent looks like a horizontal line.

 - Select all the text you want to indent.